Tori Spelling And Dean McDermott Will Make Cameo In Final ‘Sharknado’ Film

 Following the well-being check, a couple of days later, while the family was having dinner in Los Angeles, a police escort accompanied the family.

-Two weeks later, the couple was spotted together in the midst of making out on the set of the SYFY film, according to Us Weekly.
+Two weeks later, the couple was spotted together in the midst of making out on the set of the SyFy film, according to Us Weekly.
 Tori, 43, and Dean walked onto set together holding hands and were in great spirits when they arrived and left together, a source revealed to Us Weekly.

 Spelling and McDermott met on the set of Lifetime’s Mind Over Matter in 2005 and went on to co-star in Kiss the Bride in 2007.